Can you really buy a cheap used car for just $2,000 or $3,000 in cash? Team Clark’s Joel Larsgaard says the answer is

 3. Know Where to Look for Deals

-The latter site lets you put in your zip code and the make/model of the vehicle you’re interested in at their website.
-They’ll comb through some two million listings available on published databases and rate the vehicles available for sale with notations of ‘good deal,’ ‘fair deal,’ ‘high priced,’ ‘overpriced’ and so on.
+That last site lets you put in your ZIP code and the make/model of the vehicle on their website.
+The site will comb through millions of listings available on published databases, and it will rate the vehicles with notations of ‘great deal,’ ‘fair deal,’ ‘high priced,’ ‘overpriced’ and so on.

 If you’re looking to buy a cheap car, skip the Hondas and the Toyotas of the world.
 USA TODAY recommends you instead look at what are called ‘second-tier’ Japanese brands like Mazda, Nissan or Mitsubishi.

 5. Check Consumer Reports for Reliability

 The annual Consumer Reports auto reliability survey is the most extensive survey of automotive reliability and one that Clark Howard himself relies on.
 They do a great job parsing the new models every year when they come out.

-But here’s the real value for a used car buyer: The magazine also offers detailed reliability ratings for the past six model years on every possible nameplate.
+But here’s the value in that for a used car buyer: The magazine also offers detailed reliability ratings going back several years on every possible nameplate.
 These ratings are compiled from reports about 17 common trouble spots in more than a million cars on the road.

 Talk about a great vantage point on long-term reliability!

 There are more ways than ever to get a free VIN check when you want to buy a cheap car, and this is something you’ll want to do to avoid buying a flood vehicle or one with a salvage title.

-You can even get one on your current ride if you’re just curious about vehicle history before you owned it.
+You can even geta VIN check on your current ride if you’re just curious about the vehicle’s history before you owned it.